Published: 14 nov. 2019

 • Keep volumes low to improve oxygen transfer

-• Use specialised flask geometries to get better results
+• Use specialized flask geometries to get better results

 • Provide enough nutrients